top of page

 Facilitated discussions about an elder's care resolve conflicts and are most likely to produce solid plans for an elder's care that all involved parties find acceptable.

-The focus of our Certificate Training Program is training professional facilitators to help elders meet their goal of maintaining dignity, autonomy and independence with whatever guardrails are needed to simultaneously provide them with safety and security.
+Professional facilitators help elders meet their goal of maintaining dignity, autonomy and independence with whatever guardrails are needed to simultaneously provide them with safety and security.

 The Facilitated Elder Care Discussion Process